Stef-Boogers/NetLogo-for-ecology-tutorial/README.md

 - Click the "Info" tab up top to get your bearings.
 What is being modelled?
 What are the different options?
 What do the authors recommend that you try?
 - Get back to the "Interface" tab.
 On the left, you will find some typical input boxes (green).
 You can fidget around with them if you like.
 Nothing will happen yet.
 I advise you to set ![darkswitch](assets/DarkSwitch.JPG) to "On".
 - When you have found some settings that suit you, press ![setup](assets/Setup.JPG).
 Afterwards, press ![go](assets/Go.JPG).
 The "go" button has a roundabout sign, which means that this procedure keeps repeating until you press the button again or until a predetermined number of 'ticks' or timesteps has passed.
 - Does the output of the model match your expectations?
 Play around with settings.
-You can often do this while the model is running.
-Some inputs are however only passed into the model during the "setup" procedure, meaning that changing them during the "go" procedure, won't have an influence.
+You can often do this while the model is running and see an immediate response.
+Some inputs are however only passed into the model during the "setup" procedure, meaning that changing them during the "go" procedure won't have an influence.

 **To remember:**